freeseek/mocha/README.md

-    -f, --apply-filters <list>     require at least one of the listed FILTER strings (e.g. "PASS,.") to include (or exclude with "^" prefix) in the analysis -p  --cnp <file>               list of regions to genotype in BED format --threads <int>            number of extra output compression threads [0]
+    -f, --apply-filters <list>     require at least one of the listed FILTER strings (e.g. "PASS,.") to include (or exclude with "^" prefix) in the analysis -p  --cnp <file>               list of regions to genotype in BED format --mhc <region>             MHC region to exclude from analysis (will be retained in the output) --kir <region>             KIR region to exclude from analysis (will be retained in the output) --threads <int>            number of extra output compression threads [0]

 Output Options: